By Phil Wilkinson-Jones | Wednesday, June 23rd 2021

 Wifi hotspots can be found in public buildings such as libraries, airports, museums and hospitals.
 Council websites will often have lists of the places in your area where public wifi is available.

 If you’re travelling on the Tube, you can get Virgin Media wifi at 260 London Underground stations (ticket halls, corridors and platforms), but not in the tunnels.
 You can also access wifi courtesy of The Cloud at 79 London Overground stations.
+Connection is free for the first 60 minutes and subject to a small fee thereafter.
 Visit Transport for London's website for more information on this.

 It’s always worth checking for free wifi if you’re eating out, especially in chain restaurants as they often have deals in place with wifi providers.
 The same goes for big highstreet shops.
-For example O2 provides wifi hotspots at McDonalds and Debenhams, while The Cloud offers free wifi in Pret a Manger and M&S.
+For example O2 provides wifi hotspots at McDonalds, while The Cloud offers free wifi in Pret a Manger.